Eriw/podcast_transcriber/README.md

    - Option 2: Use a simple HTTP server:
      ```
      cd frontend
-     python -m http.server
+     python -m http.server 8081
      ```
-     Then visit http://localhost:8000 in your browser
+     Then visit http://localhost:8081 in your browser

 ## API Endpoints

 - `GET /api/search?query={query}`: Search for podcast episodes
 - `POST /api/transcribe`: Transcribe a podcast episode using OpenAI's Whisper (requires `audio_url` in request body)
-- `POST /api/summarize`: Generate a summary with timestamps (requires `transcript` in request body)
+- `POST /api/summarize`: Generate a summary with timestamps using the GPT-4o model (requires `transcript` in request body)

 ## Notes